TeamYoutubePlugin/MyPlotPEPlugin/README.md

        This Plugin Is For Pocketmine Only!
-           The Author Of PlotPE:PASTURIN11 CHECK OUT MY FB, TWITTER, AND GOOGLE PLUS AND ALSO THE POCKETMINE FORUMS
+           The Author Of PlotPE:PASTURIN11 CHECK OUT MY FB, TWITTER, AND GOOGLE PLUS AND ALSO THE POCKETMINE FORUMS FOR MORE INFORMATION

            FACEBOOK:XXTHEDIAMONDENDERXX
            TWITTER:PASTURIN11